Home

 and other pieces for two pianos

-If the Anton Arensky Suites for Two Pianos do not exhibit the original genius of those composed by Rachmaninov during the same period, they are delightfully charming and tremendous fun to play, reminiscent of a joyous era leading up to the collapse of the Western World as it was then known.
+If the Anton Arensky Suites for Two Pianos do not exhibit the original genius of those composed by Rachmaninoff during the same period, they are delightfully charming and tremendous fun to play, reminiscent of a joyous era leading up to the collapse of the Western World as it was then known.

 The influence of Tchaikovsky is obvious in this music and perhaps the fact that Arensky did not venture very far beyond may be disappointing to many listeners.
 But to those who regret the fact that Tchaikovsky's output for piano is relatively limited, this music does fill a need.
 And for those who love and play two piano music, it is a blessing.